Open Data GIS Downloads

 Splash Screen

-When opening the app, you will be prompted with a splash screen with a brief introduction to the application.
+When opening the app, you will see a splash screen with a brief introduction to the application.
 The changelog shows a record of updates made to the app and data.
-Optionally, you can check “Don't show this again" to hide the splash screen in future sessions.
+Optionally, you can check “Don’t show this again” to hide the splash screen in future sessions.
 Click OK to continue to the application.

 Page Overview